CPA for Cryptocurrency Freelancers and Remote Workers Paid in Bitcoin or Altcoins

 9. Conclusion

 Freelancers and remote workers thrive on independence.
-Getting paid in crypto is part of that independence: it’s fast, global, and in many ways liberating.
-But independence doesn’t mean going it alone.
-Tax rules don’t pause because your client chose Bitcoin instead of PayPal.
-That’s why a CPA for cryptocurrency is your safety net, your translator, and your financial partner.
+Getting paid in crypto is part of that independence since it’s fast, global, and, in many ways, liberating.
+But tax rules don’t pause because your client chose Bitcoin instead of PayPal.
+That’s why a CPA for cryptocurrency is your safety net and your financial partner.

 So, if you’re juggling client work and getting paid in cryptocurrency, maybe it’s time to add one more name to your team: a CPA from Onchain Accounting who speaks the language of crypto as fluently as you wish you could and has financials all sorted out.